MSc Cyber Security

 An applicant will normally be expected to possess at least one of the following:

-• A minimum of a second class honours degree in a relevant subject such as Computer Science, Mathematics, Physics or Engineering etc.
+- A minimum of a second class honours degree in a relevant subject such as computer science, mathematics, physics or engineering

-• A lower qualification plus appropriate and relevant experience at a professional level.
+- A lower qualification plus appropriate and relevant experience at a professional level, or

-• Satisfactory independent evidence of working for several years in a position that would normally be occupied by an honours graduate, in a relevant area (such as the IT sector), which would lead to gaining benefit from the course.
+- Satisfactory independent evidence of working for several years in a position that would normally be occupied by an honours graduate, in a relevant area (such as the IT sector), which would lead to gaining benefit from the degree.

 What are the learning outcomes?

-Demonstrate a critical awareness of the legal frameworks, ethical and professional issues of cyber security.
+- Demonstrated a critical awareness of the legal frameworks, ethical and professional issues of cyber security

-Perform systematic risk assessment, identification and analysis in accordance with international standards and demonstrate an ability to deal with complex issues.
+- Performed systematic risk assessment, identification and analysis in accordance with international standards and demonstrated an ability to deal with complex issues

-Demonstrate a comprehensive understanding of network and information systems secure communication technologies and protocols and their application to contemporary Internet-based solutions and technologies.
+- Demonstrated a comprehensive understanding of network and information systems secure communication technologies and protocols and their application to contemporary internet-based solutions and technologies

-Evaluate and justify a suitable methodology and tools for vulnerability assessment of systems and organisations.
-Conduct and report an ethically-based security audit and test to a professional standard, recommending and specifying suitable countermeasures.
+- Conducted and reported on an ethically-based security audit and test to a professional standard, recommending and specifying suitable countermeasures

-Demonstrate a thorough understanding of the theoretical concepts and implementation of current security frameworks and architectures as well as cryptographic protocols and algorithms.
-Be able to assess systems’ security requirements and apply secure design methodology and formal methods in systems design, implementation and testing.
+- Be able to assess systems’ security requirements and apply secure design methodology and formal methods in systems design, implementation and testing

-Apply appropriate technological solutions and processes in the detection, management and investigation of information security incidents, and document a digital investigation from a legal and professional standpoint.
+- Applied appropriate technological solutions and processes in the detection, management and investigation of information security incidents, and documented a digital investigation from a legal and professional standpoint

-Demonstrate a critical awareness of current issues and new technologies in cyber security which are informed by leading edge research and/or practice in the field.
+- Demonstrated a critical awareness of current issues and new technologies in cyber security which are informed by leading edge research and/or practice in the field

-Extrapolate from existing research, scholarship and/or fieldwork findings to identify new or revised approaches to practice.
+- Extrapolated from existing research, scholarship and/or fieldwork findings to identify new or revised approaches to practice

-Conduct rigorous research/formal enquiry into cyber security issues that require familiarity with a range of technologies, research sources and appropriate methodologies, and for such to inform the overall learning process.
+- Conducted rigorous research/formal inquiry into cyber security issues that require familiarity with a range of technologies, research sources and appropriate methodologies, and for such to inform the overall learning process

 Programs on this degree